Software Development Flow

 Risks

-The software development flow in VS Code runs workflows on your local workstation.
-All the documented risks should be considered before using this product.
-The following risks are important to understand:
+The Software Development Flow in VS Code, JetBrains IDEs, and Visual Studio runs workflows on your local workstation.
+Consider all documented risks before enabling this product.
+Key risks include:

 Give feedback

-The software development flow is an experiment and your feedback is crucial to improve it for you and others.
+The Software Development Flow is in beta and your feedback is crucial to improve it for you and others.
 To report issues or suggest improvements, complete this survey.